Greetings!

 • Computational general relativity

-• Binary neutron star (BNS) inspiral and merger and related phenomena:
+• Binary neutron star (BNS) inspiral and merger with focus on:

 • Gravitational wave signals